yuroyoro/lambda_driver/README.md

 #### Proc#compose_with_lifting

 Compose self and given function on the context-function.
-The context-funciton is passed by `lift` method.
+The context-function is passed by `lift` method.

-This method returns composed funciton like bellow.
+This method returns composed function like bellow.

 ```ruby
  lambda{|args|  context(self, g(*args)) }